generalPurpose/first_appV2/README.md

 #Ruby on Rails Tutorial

-Let's do some washing up!
+Let's do some washing up, twerp!